romeerez/orchid-orm/docs/src/guide/transactions.md

 Transactions in Postgres can accept `READ WRITE` | `READ ONLY` and `[ NOT ] DEFERRABLE` options ([Postgres docs](https://www.postgresql.org/docs/current/sql-set-transaction.html)).

-You can set it by passing such object:
+You can set it by passing such object (this is ignored for nested transactions):

 ```ts
 db.$transaction(